 We are looking to encourage more volunteers to support our already successful teams active throughout East Sussex and the City of Brighton & Hove.

 The scheme was created to support the Service’s work in achieving its vision of ‘safer and more sustainable communities.’
-Volunteers make a vital contribution by helping ESFRS to provide fire, road and water safety messages, as well as supporting the local community and participating in initiatives, as well as local campaigns.
+Volunteers make a vital contribution by helping ESFRS to provide fire, road, and water safety messages, as well as supporting the local community; participating in initiatives and local campaigns.

-- ESFRS Campaigns - electrical appliance safety, fireworks safety, cooking safety – distributing information to libraries, schools, community centres and doctors surgeries
+- ESFRS Campaigns - electrical appliance safety, fireworks safety, cooking safety – distributing information to libraries, schools, community centers and doctors’ surgeries.

-- Intelligence gathering - acting as eyes and ears in their local communities, identifying fire and road safety issues and reporting them to ESFRS to investigate (e.g. fire exits blocked in local shops, petrol cans stored outside)
+- Intelligence gathering - acting as the eyes and ears in their local communities, identifying fire and road safety issues and reporting them to ESFRS to investigate (e.g., fire exits blocked in local shops, petrol cans stored outside).

-- Pride/Carnival – walking with fire appliances, handing out leaflets, collecting money for Fire Fighters Charity
+- Pride/Carnival - handing out leaflets, collecting money for Fire Fighters Charity.

-- ESFRS Recruitment Campaigns – distribute recruitment materials in relevant areas (e.g. if looking to recruit in Burwash, place leaflets in the library, community centre, employers’ premises, a stall at a local event)
+- ESFRS Recruitment Campaigns - distributing recruitment materials in relevant areas (e.g., if looking to recruit in Burwash, placing leaflets in libraries, community centers, work premises, stalls at local events).

-- Operation Quality Street (community safety initiative, joint agencies target a residential area with a particular problem and spend the day in the area, talking to residents) – generate HSV referrals from residents
+- Operation Quality Street - Community Safety initiative, where joint agencies target residential areas with specific difficulties and spend the day in the area, talking to residents.
+This generates HSV referrals from residents.